 How Convenience Checks Work

-When you write a convenience check, the recipient deposits it just like a regular check.
+Every time you write a convenience check, the recipient deposits it just like a regular check.
 The bank then processes the check, and the amount is charged to your credit card account as a cash advance.
 This transaction appears on your credit card statement, usually with a higher interest rate and fees than standard purchases.

 Key Differences from Regular Credit Card Purchases